 Do we need to bring our own chairs?

 Yes.
 WPOA will be providing a very limited amount of shared seating and this seating will be sprayed with a sanitizing liquid between sessions.
 Shared furniture can pose a health risk, owners who elect to use shared furniture do so at their own risk.
 Rather than take chances, purchase a folding chair and bring it with you.

 Do we have to wear mask?

-While the rules for reopening pools do not require masks, masks should be worn whenever we encounter persons not from our household.
+While the rules for reopening pools do not require masks while actively swimming, masks are to be worn whenever we encounter persons not from our household.
 Masks are most important when entering and exiting the facility and when inside a shared space like the bathrooms.

 Will the pools have Lifeguards?

 The closure of businesses impacted new lifeguard certification and re-certification.
 Most of our returning guards have worked through the recert process or have certification extensions.
 The additional duties required under Phase 3 necessitated WPOA hiring additional staff to serve as pool attendants.
 In situations where the Lifeguards are required to do new COVID 19 related tasks or take breaks, owners and guests will be alerted to the change in guard status.

 WPOA is required to “screen patrons for COVID 19 symptoms prior to entry”.
 What does this entail?

 We will be asking owners and their accompanied guests a series of questions related to COVID 19.
 Are any of you currently experiencing: